ytbkoworld/element451-docs/import-export/FORMULAS.md

 Number of parameters: 3
 Type of parameters: bool, any, any

-INPUT: IF(1, 1, 1)
+INPUT: IF(HEIGHT, 3/HEIGHT, 3)
-OUTPUT: 1
+DESCRIPTION: Will make sure 3/HEIGHT does not cause division by zero
 ```

 ## STRLEN

-STRLEN: STRLEN("abc") function returns the length of the string parameter.
-For example, for "abc" it returns 3.
+The string lenght function returns the length of the string parameter.

 Usage example: